wasmvision/wasmvision-site/content/docs/concepts/datastore.md

   About the wasmVision Datastore.
 ---

-wasmVision provides access to a key-value store for saving and retrieving data associated either with specific image frames, or else with specific processors.
+wasmVision provides access to a data store for saving and retrieving information associated either with specific image frames, or else with specific processors.

 ## Datastore Architecture